w20chen/agent-test-bench/docs/runtime-prediction.md

 # Runtime Prediction

 > Predicts execution time for pip install, Python script, and pytest commands
 > using bounded history collected from prior attempts.
-Predictions are
-> passive: they do not modify tool commands or the execution environment.

 ---